-If your orchids lovely green leaves are starting to or have turned yellow it can be a cause for concern.
+If your orchids lovely green leaves have started to turn yellow (or already have) it’s both disappointing and worrying.
 Is your orchid dying and can it be saved?

-So let’s take a look at the most common causes of yellowing leaves and how to address them.
+So let’s take a look at the most common causes of yellowing leaves and how to deal with them.

 1. Natural Aging Process